client9/misspell/README.md

 It started with a word list from [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Lists_of_common_misspellings/For_machines).
-Unfortunately, this list had to be highly edited as many of the words are obsolete or based from mistakes on mechanical typewriters (I'm guessing).
+Unfortunately, this list had to be highly edited as many of the words are obsolete or based on mistakes on mechanical typewriters (I'm guessing).

 Additional words were added based on actually mistakes seen in the wild (meaning self-generated).